darisomericic/darisomericic/README.md

 ## Hi there, my name is Daris 👋

-### 🖥️ These are the tools i have worked with so far:
+### 🖥️ These are the languages & tools i have worked with so far:
 ----
 <p>
   <a href="https://www.javascript.com/" target="_blank">